amjad-m-alharbi/motor-vibration-fault-detection/README.md

-# motor-vibration-fault-detection
 # Motor Vibration Fault Detection

 ## Overview
-This project presents a DSP-based framework for detecting abnormal motor vibrations under noisy operating conditions using MATLAB.
+This project presents a DSP-based framework for analyzing healthy, faulty, and noisy motor vibration signals using MATLAB.

 ## Techniques Used
 - FFT (Fast Fourier Transform)